-Three beautiful Native women, two Omaha and one Cherokee, gaze serenely out of UNO’s Gateway’s front page photo (April 1975, 1).
+Three beautiful Native women, two Omaha and one Cherokee, gaze serenely out of UNO’s Gateway’s front page photo (Apr.
+1975).
 Their clothes reflect the mixing of two cultures.
 Native, handmade, traditionally decorated regalia and a twentieth century American striped t-shirt.
 It is an uneasy allegiance—Native people are today still trying to assess the wounds of four centuries of white domination and oppression.
 Some are succeeding in white society, attending universities and teaching in them; many others are not.
 The incidence of diabetes is so high on the Omaha Reservation that there is a dialysis unit in the small town of Macy, Nebraska, population 970 (Macy profile).

 To begin to understand Elsie’s life experience and determination, it is helpful to have some brief idea of the history of the Omaha, or, in the Omaha language, Umoⁿhoⁿ.
 These “Up Stream” or “Against the Current” people are one of the few plains tribes to still live on some portion of their ancestral lands (Boughter 3).
 In 1780, the tribal population has been estimated at 2,800 members; by 1802, it was reduced, through the ravages of smallpox, starvation, and alcohol, to 300 (Indian Relief Council 1).
 This decimation brought renewed predictions of their extinction, following earlier ones that the Sioux would wipe them out and predating later ones predicting that forced assimilation, alcoholism, and poverty would destroy their culture.
-Today Omaha tribal membership, urban and reservation combined, is about 7,000 (Interview).
+Today Omaha tribal membership, urban and reservation combined, is about 7,000 (Clark, Nov.
+2010).